Voineagulab/TDAview/README.md

 Example datasets are available in the EXAMPLES folder, and can also be loaded from TDAview's drop-down menu.

 #
-TDAview implements TDAmapper, which requires the following parameters for generating the graph:
+TDAview implements TDAmapper, which requires the following parameters for generating the graph.
+Further details explaining these parameters are available in the TDAview publication (Walsh et al. Bioinformatics 2020) and TDAmapper documentation:https://cran.r-project.org/web/packages/TDAmapper/index.html
 - Filter dimensions: Mapper1D or Mapper2D
 - Number of intervals
 - Percent overlap
 - Number of bins when clustering
-Further details explaining these parameters are available in the TDAview publication (Walsh et al. Bioinformatics 2020) and TDAmapper documentation:

 #

 ### Read the wiki https://github.com/walshkieran/tdaview/wiki for further details on:
-### - (1) Example datasets
+#### - (1) Example datasets
-### - (2) Formatting nodes and edges
+#### - (2) Formatting nodes and edges
-### - (3) Saving the data
+###3 - (3) Saving the data

 ![alt-text](https://raw.githubusercontent.com/WalshKieran/tdaview/master/resources/images/example.png "RNA-Seq Differentiation Example")